 Accessing .htaccess

-Your .htaccess file is usually found in the root directory of your website.
+Your .htaccess file is usually found in your website root directory.
 You can access it via an FTP client or through your web hosting control panel’s file manager (like cPanel).

 Please note that .htaccess is a hidden file due to the ‘.’ prefix, so you may need to adjust your settings to show hidden files.
 If you can’t locate the .htaccess file, it’s likely that it doesn’t exist, and you will have to create one.